JKWA/funx/FORMATTER_EXPORT.md

 - `tap` - Run a side-effecting function inside the chain without changing the data

 Note that `flip/0` - Swap Left and Right still requires parentheses.

+### Maybe DSL

+The following Maybe DSL functions are configured to format without parentheses:

+- `maybe/2` - DSL entry point
+- `bind/1` - Chain operations that return Maybe, Either, result tuples, or nil (shared with Either DSL)
+- `map/1` - Transform values with plain functions (shared with Either DSL)
+- `ap/1` - Apply function in Maybe to value in Maybe (shared with Either DSL)
+- `or_else/1` - Provide fallback on Nothing (shared with Either DSL)
+- `tap/1` - Run a side-effecting function inside the chain without changing the data (shared with Either DSL)
+- `filter/1` - Filter with a predicate, returns Nothing if predicate fails
+- `filter_map/2` - Filter and transform in one step
+- `guard/1` - Guard with a boolean condition

+### Ord DSL

+The following Ord DSL functions are configured to format without parentheses:

+- `asc/1` - Ascending order for a projection
+- `asc/2` - Ascending order with options (e.g., `default:`)
+- `desc/1` - Descending order for a projection
+- `desc/2` - Descending order with options (e.g., `default:`)

 ## Usage in Dependent Projects